 - " Think about what a good non-executive brings to the table.
+Use words and phrases from the job specification.

+- " Highlight any board-relevant experience, for example:

+- entering new markets

+- developing new products

-Use words and phrases from the job specification. - " Highlight any board-relevant experience, for example: entering new markets; developing new products; devising new channels to market or marketing strategies; M&A and divestitures; capital raising and refinancing; turnarounds; crisis management; talent management, etc.
+- devising new channels to market or marketing strategies

+- exploring new digital opportunities

+- business and/or technology transformation

-- " Summarise specific challenges and achievements in each role; put them in context and quantify them as far as possible. - " If you have remained in one company for much or all of your career, show evidence of all the different roles you have played. - " If your entire career has been played out in one sector, demonstrate how your functional experience is applicable to other sectors. - " Use numbers to demonstrate scale and context. - " Aim to differentiate yourself, to make your profile memorable. - " Be concise as well as comprehensive; two pages should be the maximum. - " Organise your CV in reverse chronological order. - " Stick to facts; emphasise your strengths but don't exaggerate. - " Never lie; be honest about less successful activities and do not leave any gaps. - " Use plain language; avoid jargon. - " Include some personal details but keep them brief and relevant.
+- M&A, including JVs and divestitures - capital raising and refinancing - turnarounds - crisis management - talent management - championing sustainability and/or DE&I - " Summarise specific challenges and achievements in each role; put them in context and quantify them as far as possible. - " If you have remained in one company for much or all of your career, show evidence of all the different roles you have fulfilled. - " If your entire career has played out in one sector or function, demonstrate how your experience is applicable to other sectors. - " Use numbers to demonstrate scale and context. - " Aim to differentiate yourself, to make your profile memorable. - " Be concise as well as comprehensive; two pages should be the maximum. - " Organise your CV in reverse chronological order. - " Stick to facts; emphasise your strengths but don't exaggerate. - " Never lie; be honest about less successful activities and do not leave any gaps. - " Use plain language; avoid jargon. - " Include some personal details but keep them brief and relevant.